looxis-renaud/remotecontrolled_electric_winch/README.md

 # usage:
 - A) prepare:
   1 - turn the VESC and receiver on
+  2 - MAKE SURE to have the Potentiometer connected to ADC turned fully left (in my setup! need to measure whether this is open or closed :-) )
+      If the Poti is rotated to the right, either partially or fully, the winch will not operate with the predefined Pull Torque!
-  2 - pull the line out to the desired length (the VESC measures the line length that is being unwound, needed for the autostop to work)
+  3 - pull the line out to the desired length (the VESC measures the line length that is being unwound, needed for the autostop to work)
-  3 - go through your pre-flight preparations and clip in
+  4 - go through your pre-flight preparations and clip in
 - B) launch:
   1 - switch to defaultPull (7kg pull value) and prePull (to tighten the line (~13kg pull value) to assist you to launch the glider
   2 - go to takeOffPull (~40kg pull value) to assist you with launching the glider and gently getting into the air with a slight pull towards a safety margin of 15-30m height